Day 1 – Vang Vieng Outskirts

 2. Kaeng Nyui Waterfall

 Enjoy the thrilling experience of the Kaeng Nyui Waterfall!
-Because it is located only 30-minutes drive from town, it is the perfect place to cool off from the hot sun.
+Because it is located only 30-minute drive from town, it is the perfect place to cool off from the hot sun.
 Another reason to visit is the scenic journey to get to the falls.
-Drive through unspoiled nature, traditional Laotian houses and cute farms.
-Beautiful!
+Drive through unspoiled nature, traditional Laotian houses, and cute farms; beautiful!

 Once there, follow a magical jungle trail through small pools, waterfalls, and charming wooden bridges.
 It is a 30-minute drive + 30-minute hike and costs 1.5 USD at the car park.
 This is the location of the falls. (photo below is not at the waterfall)